surajvkothari/Final-Year-Project-UCL/README.md

 ### Getting the data
 Our data is stored in NumPy zips (.npz) and is not available in this repository.
 Instead, you will need to download the datasets from this [Google Drive link](https://drive.google.com/drive/folders/1lGJcPAoUxMEKT189W4GutoEF1wCMePGY?usp=share_link).

-After downloading, unzip the datasets folder and place it in the root of this repository so that the run_nerf.py script can access them.
+After downloading, unzip the datasets folder and place its content (the .npz files) inside the **data** folder.

 ### Using a configuration
 We have trained a NeRF model of the OIVIO dataset to 85,000 iterations.
 The same model has been applied to different resolutions of the data.
 When using any command, please replace <config_filename> with any of the following options: